 4.Cash, cash, cash.
 Most families should have at least three months’ living expenses in ready cash.
 As I wrote previously, I think you should be looking to keep 6 to 12 months cash on hand given ailing macro-economic conditions.
 Split your funds between a high interest account (for emergency funds) or a money market fund (for the rest of your cash) as discussed above.

 5. When you start slashing your household expenses, don’t just go for the big ticket items.
-Take a hard look at those recurring bills as well and annualize the costs to get a more realistic picture.
+Take a hard look at those recurring bills or subscription services as well and annualize the costs to get a more realistic picture.
 A $60 a month cell phone plan you hardly use isn’t really costing you $60.
 It’s costing you $720 a year.
-Consider using online telephony providers which can provide significant savings on your local and long distance calls.
+Consider using online VOIP telephony providers which can provide significant savings on your local and long distance calls.

 6. If you can – and that’s a big if in this environment– take another look at refinancing your mortgage.
 Long-term rates just fell again.
 You can get conforming 30-year fixed loans for less than 6% interest (provided you have good credit).
 Not only can you save money by cutting your interest rates: This can also be a useful source of extra cash.
 If you wait till you really need it, you may not be able to get it.
 Also consider increasing the frequency of your mortgage repayments if you have cash on the sidelines.
 Increasing the number or frequency of your payments, even marginally, can greatly reduce the amount of interest you pay and thereby, reduce the number of years you pay toward the mortgage – by about seven years, if done diligently.